Nde-Code/meteorites-api/README.md

 You're welcome to use my public online instance: [https://meteorites-api.deno.dev/](https://meteorites-api.deno.dev/)

+> By using this API, whether hosted on your own server or through its public online instance, you confirm that you have read and accepted all the information provided in the [README.md](https://github.com/Nde-Code/meteorites-api/blob/main/README.md) and in [privacy.md](https://github.com/Nde-Code/meteorites-api/blob/main/privacy.md)

 #### Rate limits for each endpoint:

 * **1 request every `config.RATE_LIMIT_INTERVAL_S` (1 with my instance) seconds per IP**

 * **Maximum `config.MAX_READS_PER_DAY` (15 with my instance) requests per IP per day**

 ### 1. **[GET]** `/search`: